 Are you feeling overwhelmed and confused?
 You are not alone.

-Understanding how Medicare works can be hard to sort out at first.
+Being new to Medicare and understanding how it works can be hard to sort out at first.
 It's not something you need to know much about until you approach age 65.
 That's when your mailbox becomes overloaded with information from different agencies, insurance companies, and the government.
-How do you tell essential information from advertising come-ons?
+Being new to Medicare, how do you tell essential information from advertising come-ons?

 We're here to help.